BROKERS, TOPICS, AND PARTITIONS

 A Kafka cluster consists of one or more servers, each called a broker.
 Brokers are stateless; they don't maintain much information about consumers.
 Their primary responsibilities include:

 Each broker is identified by a unique integer ID.
 When a broker starts, it registers itself with the coordination service (like ZooKeeper or KRaft), making itself discoverable by other brokers and clients.
 The design of Kafka brokers allows for horizontal scalability – you can add more brokers to the cluster to handle increased load or storage capacity.
-This concept is foundational, much like understanding containerization with Docker and Kubernetes for scalable application deployment.
+Understanding how data infrastructure scales efficiently mirrors how real-time market analysis platforms process streaming financial data at scale.

 Clients (producers and consumers) connect to any broker in the cluster, known as a "bootstrap broker."
 This broker provides metadata about the entire cluster, including the locations of other brokers and topic partitions.
 One of the brokers in the cluster also acts as the Controller.
 The Controller is responsible for administrative tasks, such as managing broker leader elections for partitions and handling broker failures.